gkpp7923/gkpp7923/README.md

 # 👋 Hello, I'm Yoshimura Genki!

 Welcome to my GitHub profile!
-I'm a passionate developer, specializing in data science, machine learning, and backend development.
+I'm a passionate developer, specializing in data science, machine learning, and frontend and backend development.

 - 🔭 Currently working on LSTM models for classification tasks and time-series analysis.
 - 🌱 Always learning about advanced AI models and optimization algorithms.